The Next Solar Eclipse: A Rare Celestial Event

 - Visible across the Americas: The solar eclipse will be visible from North, Central, and South America, except for the western tip of Alaska, and the southern halves of Chile and Argentina.

-- Safety precautions: It is crucial to use solar protection to view the eclipse safely.
+- ಸುರಕ್ಷತಾ ಮುನ್ನೆಚ್ಚರಿಕೆಗಳು: It is crucial to use solar protection to view the eclipse safely.
 Local shops, museums, planetariums, and libraries are good places to buy solar eclipse glasses.

 - Ring-shaped eclipse: The ring-shaped outline of the sun occurs because the moon is too far away from Earth to completely cover the sun’s disk during the eclipse.
 Up to 91% of the sun will be covered, creating a beautiful partial eclipse.